EricCoetzee/plutus/README.md

+#Plutus Pioneers Work

-# I am currently learning haskell plutus from Cardano for the purpose of adding smart contracts to my Classifieds Web App
+## I am currently learning haskell plutus from Cardano for the purpose of adding smart contracts to my Classifieds Web App

 In this repository I will be sharing all that I am learning from the plutus pioneer program.
 This repository will become better over time.